-A soft iron source of error will not shift the centre, but will affect the circularity of the output as seen in the graph below:
+A soft iron source of error will not shift the center, but will affect the circularity of the output as seen in the graph below:

 The above part of this article makes the importance of calibrating the digital magnetic compass quite clear.
-What could be the correct procedure of calibrating a compass being used on a vessel?
-The process, called as swinging of the ship involves the ship making a 360 Deg. round in the water with compass installed on board.
+What could be the correct procedure for calibrating a compass being used on a vessel?
+The process, called the swinging of the ship involves the ship making a 360 Deg. round in the water with compass installed on board.

 The digital magnetic compass can be calibrated in three modes, automatic, semi-automatic and manual.

 Automatic calibration fails if the compass fails to record the output at particular points.
 In semi-automatic calibration, the ship or vessel takes three rounds in the water.
-This ensures that any data points, if missed in a round, are captured in the subsequent rounds.
+This ensures that any data points if missed in a round, is captured in the subsequent rounds.

 In rare and poor conditions, the semi-automatic calibration could also fail.
-Users are required to go for a manual calibration during such conditions.
-In manual calibrations, the output of the compass is manually recorded, correction factors calculated, and then fed in to the compass.
+Users are required to go for a manual calibration under such conditions.
+In manual calibrations, the output of the compass is manually recorded, correction factors calculated and then fed into the compass.